-The RRME solution leads to weakly lower Pareto gap, regret, and MMS gap, as well as weakly higher NSW. \end{theorem}
+The RRME solution leads to weakly lower Pareto gap, regret, and MMS gap, as well as weakly higher NSW. \end{theorem} \begin{proof}

-We relegate the proof to the Appendix but the intuition for the results comes from the utility guarantee provided by market equilibrium, which says that each buyer does better than their budget-proportional allocation of each item.

-Of course, there are tradeoffs to using the recursive lift.
-The recursive lift requires us to compute $\hat{n}$ more market equilibria.
-Importantly, though, each of them is considerably smaller than the full problem and since they have no cross dependencies this procedure can be efficiently parallelized.
-In addition, while the objectives in Theorem~\ref{thm:recursive objectives} are all guaranteed to improve, envy may get worse.
-On balance, however, the recursive lift is likely better in practice than the proportional one.
+First we note the following simple fact which holds for any agent $i$: the utility of $i$ under $X^R$ is weakly greater than that under $X$, i.e., $v_i \cdot x^R_i \geq v_i\cdot x_i$.
+This is because (a subset of) $X^R$ is a market equilibrium in the recursive market for the corresponding $\tilde i$, and an agent is guaranteed to get at least the value of the budget-proportional allocation in any market equilibrium.

+The Pareto gap is the value of a linear program that maximizes social welfare (minus current welfare) subject to the constraint that each agent is weakly better off.
+Since utilities are greater in $X^R$ this is a strictly more constrained problem than for $X$, and thus the value, i.e., the Pareto gap, is lower.

+Since we keep prices the same the optimal bundle $x_i^*$ for each agent remains the same for $(p,X)$ and $(p,X^R)$.
+Thus the only affected part of regret is the negative term, which is weakly greater under $X^R$ since utilities are weakly greater.

+That the MMS gap is smaller and NSW greater follows directly from each agent having weakly-higher utility. \end{proof}

+While the objectives in Theorem~\ref{thm:rrme} are all guaranteed to improve in the RRME over the proportional lift, the example below shows that envy may not.
+Intuitively, this is because we may have an agent $i$ who does not envy agent $j$ very much in the proportional lift, but in the RRME $j$ improves very much while $i$ improves very little, thus generating an increase in envy.